EthanTrout/Lingo-practice/README.md

  The default behaviour of a fetch will always log the 404 status to the console. i have tried many things to stop this behaviour but it is a brower behaviour and cannot be modified by the Javascript.
 This could be handeled by the server rather than the client side but this project is only CSS HTML and JS.

  ![404 error](/assets/readme-images/404error.png)

+ #### Mobile text box behaviour
+ I have had feeback from users that on mobile screens when entering text into the text box the browser will zoom in and scroll down. this means the player cannot see the lingo word being entered when submiting the answer and they have to scroll back up to the top of the page.

 # Acessibility